RetroShare/docs/docs/user-guide/plugins.md

 Works with 0.6.0 and Qt5, from <https://github.com/RetroShare/FriendsMap>

+## PaintChat
+Draw a quick sketch to explain things.

+Works with 0.6.0 and Qt5, from <https://github.com/hunbernd/Retroshare-Paintchat-Plugin>

 ## Lua4RS
 Allows Lua scripts to run under RetroShare for various administrative tasks.